 At the end of the day, like all professions, it comes down to supply and demand.
 Computer science is a “hard” subject just like anything else in STEM, but unlike math or traditional engineering, there are so many more open jobs that need to be filled.
-Take a look at the following numbers from the U.S. Bureau of Labor in 201:
+Take a look at the following number of jobs reported by the U.S. Bureau of Labor in 2019:

 - Software and web developers, programmers, and testers: ~1,857,000

 - Electrical Engineers: ~193,000